 However, this increase in AD causes inflation, and therefore, real wages stay the same.
-When they realise real wages are the same as last year, they change their price expectations and no longer supply extra labour and the real output returns to its original level.
+When they realise real wages are the same as last year, they change their price expectations, and no longer supply extra labour and the real output returns to its original level.
 Therefore, unemployment remains unchanged, but we have a higher inflation rate.
-The short run Phillips curve shifts upwards to SRPC II
+The short-run Phillips curve shifts upwards to SRPC 2

 Monetarist view of AD / AS

-Increase in AD only causes temporary increase in real output to Y1.
-After inflation expectations increase, SRAS shifts to left (SRAS2) and we end up with higher inflation (P3) and output of Yf.
-This AD/AS model explains why we only get temporary fall in unemployment.
+The increase in AD only causes a temporary increase in real output to Y1.
+After inflation expectations increase, SRAS shifts to left (SRAS2), and we end up with higher inflation (P3) and output of Y1.
+This AD/AS model explains why we only get a temporary fall in unemployment.

-- An adaptive expectation monetarists argues there is only a short-term trade off between unemployment and inflation.
+- Adaptive expectation monetarists argue there is only a short-term trade-off between unemployment and inflation.

-- Rational expectation monetarists argue there is no trade off, even in the short term.
-The rational expectation model suggests that workers see any increase in AD as inflationary and so predict real wages will stay the same.
+- Rational expectation monetarists argue there is no trade-off, even in the short term.
+The rational expectation model suggests that workers see an increase in AD as inflationary and so predict real wages will stay the same.